Create a subscription

 and associated address.
 Then using this new user, along

-compatible plan associated to your project we will be able to
+with an eSIM compatible plan associated to your project we will be able to

 setup a new subscription.